 (b) Contracting with state-licensed or state-certified appraisers to perform appraisal agreements.

-(c) Managing the process of having an appraisal performed, including providing administrative services such as receiving appraisal orders and appraisal reports, submitting completed appraisal report to creditors and secondary market participants, collecting fees from creditors and secondary market participants for services provided and paying appraisers for services performed.
+(c) Managing the process of having an appraisal performed, including providing administrative services such as receiving appraisal orders and appraisal reports, submitting completed appraisal reports to creditors and secondary market participants, collecting fees from creditors and secondary market participants for services provided and paying appraisers for services performed.

 (d) Reviewing and verifying the work of appraisers.